Switching to natural deodorant is a bit easier said than done. We share 7 tips you need to know if you're making the move to natural deodorants.

 As you switch to natural deodorant, it's highly likely that you'll start sweating more, because your body is adjusting to the lack of aluminum found in standard antiperspirants.
 Wearing a sweat proof Thompson Tee is sure to come in handy as you transition to natural deodorant.
 Thompson Tees are also ideal for daily wear and around-the-clock sweat protection.

-Try a Thompson Tee risk-free today for 20% off with code TEES20!
+Try a Thompson Tee risk-free today!